defano/wyldcard/README.md

 A _part_ is a scriptable user interface element.
 Buttons, fields, cards, backgrounds and the stack itself are parts.
 Menus are also controllable via HyperTalk but are modeled a bit differently than other parts in HyperCard.
 See the section below for details about [controlling the menu bar](#menus).

-Every part maintains a set of _properties_ that describe various aspects of its look-and-feel, like its name, id, size and location.
-Modifying a part's properties modifies the way it appears and behaves.
+Every part maintains a set of _properties_ that describe various aspects of its look-and-feel, like its size, location and style.
+Modifying a part's properties modifies the way the part appears and behaves.

 Note that HyperTalk Java treats properties as "first class" containers which may be accessed in whole or by chunk using the `get`, `set` or `put` commands (this was not quite true in HyperCard).